MicrosoftDocs/winapps-winrt-api/microsoft.ui.input.dragdrop/idropoperationtarget_leaveasync_597867774.md

 public Windows.Foundation.IAsyncAction LeaveAsync (Microsoft.UI.Input.DragDrop.DragInfo dragInfo);
 -->

 ## -description

+Called when an object is dragged from the drop target area.

 ## -parameters

 ### -param dragInfo

+Info about the drag and drop operation.

 ## -returns

+Returns an asynchronous action with no result object.

 ## -remarks

 ## -see-also

 ## -examples